dice-project/DICE-Chef-Repository/README-testing.md

 ## Running integration tests

-For running integration tests, `run-tests.sh` script should be used.
+For running integration tests, `run-tests.py` script should be used.
 This script will iterate over selected cookbooks and run kitchen test on each of them.

-In the simplest scenario, one just needs to run `./run-tests.sh all` and script will run tests for all cookbooks that are listed in `test.list` file.
+In the simplest scenario, one just needs to run `./run-tests.sh -l test.list` and script will run tests for all cookbooks that are listed in `test.list` file.

-Testing only a subset of cookbooks is also possible by running `./run-tests.sh` and specifying cookbooks as a parameters.
+Testing only a subset of cookbooks is also possible by running `./run-tests.py` and specifying cookbooks as a parameters.

-Test runner is capable of running tests in parallel.
-In order to activate this feature, simply set `KITCHEN_CONCURRENCY` environment variable to something other that default value of 1.
-What kitchen does on failure is another customizable aspect of test runner.
-This can be controlled by settings `KITCHEN_DESTROY_STRATEGY` environment variable.
-Default action is to always destroy virtual machines (for the sake of integration testing), but you can specify any value here that is valid for kitchen's `--destroy` option.
+For more information on what parameters are available, run `./run-tests.py` with no parameters and read tool documentation.

 ## Running kitchen during development